amilaansari/SP-Assignments/README.md

 ## HTML, CSS Web Design
 *Disclaimer: This design contains images and data that are not my own and are taken from http://yijiasouthvillage.com.sg/.
 My website redesign is not intended to be used/accessed by the general public under any condition as a replacement to the original website, and is not approved by the original owners of food delivery website.
 Any information used may be inaccurate or out-of-date, and is used only for the purposes of meeting the assignment criteria and/or to display my ability in Web Design.
 No Copyright Infrignment is intended.*

 In this assignment, I was tasked to "redesign" an existing food delivery website.
-Tables were used to store menu data, Forms were used to collect information from the user.
+- I designed Tables with HTML to store menu data,
+- HTML Forms were used to collect information from the user.

 ## JavaScript Web Validations